Shaban Sejdiu

-Shaban Sejdiu (Шабан Сејдиу; born 6 May 1959) is an Albanian retired freestyle wrestler.
+Shaban Sejdiu (Шабан Сејдиу; born 6 May 1959) is a Macedonian Albanian retired freestyle wrestler.

 An ethnic Macedonian Albanian, Sejdiu, as part of the Skopje Wrestling Club, was trained by notable coaches Risto Takov, who had also trained notable wrestlers Shaban Tërstena, Bajram Qorrolli, Abdulla Mehmeti, Mustaf Syla, Shend Kamberi and Adnan Elezi.

 Sejdiu competed in the 1976 Summer Olympics, in the 1980 Summer Olympics, in the 1984 Summer Olympics, and in the 1988 Summer Olympics.

 His daughter Altuna is a successful singer in North Macedonia and Albania.